Skip to main content

 Successful interchain messages require two transactions; one on the origin chain to send the message, and one on the destination chain to deliver the message.

-For convenience, Hyperlane provides an onchain interface on the origin chain that allows message senders to pay the relayer to deliver a message on the destination chain.
+For convenience, Hyperlane provides an onchain interface on the origin chain that allows message senders to pay fees to the relayer to deliver a message on the destination chain.
 This payment is called an interchain gas payment.

 InterchainGasPaymasters